 It is far better to start with easy questions.
 For example, do they know any search professionals who you might be able to contact?
 Sure, recruiters aren’t all that helpful, but on the other hand, everyone knows several very well and they are relieved that you have asked them such an easy question.
 It also causes them to get out their address book and start paging through it.
 That’s good, because they are going to need it for the next part of your “interrogation.”

 To ensure that the next part of the process goes well and appears easy, you need to come to your encounter with a target company list and/or marketing plan.

 I like target company lists over target industry lists because I find most folks are more familiar with the names of companies.
 They may not even know for sure which firms fall into which industries.
 Your target company list may even include the names of individuals at those firms that you would like to meet.

 Now, you shouldn’t really expect that your networking contact knows folks at those specific firms.
 And, you don’t need to actually want to work at one of those companies.
 The purpose of the list is to give your networking contact something appropriate to focus on.
 In addition to getting the mental wheels turning, it gives them something to hang onto, sort of like a nervous speaker hangs onto a podium.

 You will be surprised that they may know someone who knows the person you want to meet.
 That’s close enough.
 Or, they may know an officer at a company that is SIMILAR to one of the companies on your list.
 In any case, these are much more open ended questions and ones that can generate flexible thinking.
 You will be surprised how often this kind of a process generates valuable next networking contacts.

 The key is taking the stress out of the encounter and making your networking contact successful.
 They will feel good about your meeting and so will you.

-The road to success is networking, networking, and more networking.
-I hope this tip makes you more successful in your efforts.
+The road to success is networking, networking and more networking.
+I hope these tips make you more successful in your efforts.